xdevplatform/Gnip-Analysis-Pipeline/README.md

 measurements ('TweetCounter' and 'ReTweetCounter').
 Note that the dummy Tweets file contains no Retweets.

-Conversation and audience analysis are run like:

-`[TEST] $ cat enriched_dummy_tweets.json | tweet_evaluator.py -a -c >
-evaluation_output.txt`

 ## Example configuration files

-You can find three example configuration files in the `example` directory.
+You can find two example configuration files in the `example` directory.
 Copy them to your TEST directory.
 They should be used as arguments to the `-c` option of the enrichment and time series scripts, and to the `-s` option of the evaluation script.